 RNA Institute Researcher Working to Shine a Light on 3D RNA Structure Prediction to Advance Drug Discovery

-Biophysicist Alan Chen is at work creating a new model to accurately predict structures of RNA.
-If effective, his methodology would alleviate a significant roadblock to RNA-based drug discovery, holding promise for hard-to-treat diseases, improved antiviral therapies against RNA viruses, and new classes of antibacterial compounds.
+ALBANY, N.Y.
+(March 10, 2015) — University at Albany biophysicist Alan Chen is at work creating a new model to accurately predict structures of RNA.
+If effective, this methodology would alleviate a significant roadblock to RNA-based drug discovery, which holds great promise for various hard-to-treat diseases, better antiviral therapies against RNA viruses, and new classes of antibacterial compounds.